ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-to-an-athlete-dying-young-by-a-e-housman/SportsAthlete.md

 &nbsp;

-Accomplishment in sports bestows on an athlete a reputation, perhaps even renown, but life trundles on, the champion will *see the record cut,* as injuries or growing older and slower diminishes the feat.
+Accomplishment in sports bestows on an athlete a reputation, perhaps even renown, but life trundles on, the champion will *see the record cut,* as injuries or growing older and slower diminishes abilities.
 A few standouts may prosper hugely, but most prominent athletes are left with dusty awards and faded cheers.

 If you are interested in other thoughts on the concept “Sail Ships,” consider [other subthemes](https://themesfromart.com/post/2021-06-27-sailing-ships-additional-subthemes/sailingships-addl/ ) that don’t fit as directly to the poem, painting, rock song, and movie written about in this series.
 For an overview, this article explains [Themes from Art](http://bit.ly/3sRXopI) or click on the navigation bar, “About.”